art-ch/rail-signalling-info/README.md

 # [Rail Signalling Info](https://rail-signalling-info.netlify.app/)

-This is my first project using React
+This is my first pet project using React

 ## History
 I'm a huge railway fan for as long as I can remember myself.
 My favorite part about railway is signalling.
 When I was small I created pictures of each aspect on a small piece of paper with the meaning on the back.
 Sadly, with years passing by, I lost them all.